A T(P) theorem for Zygmund spaces on domains: Auxiliary results

 \subsection{Moduli of continuity and approximating polynomials}

 A given modulus of continuity $\om$ is replaceable by an equivalent $C^\infty$-smooth modulus of continuity $\widehat{\om}$ with the same natural parameter $n$.
-Thus, in what follows, we assume that $\om$ is a $C^\infty$-smooth function on the ray $(0,\infty)$. \begin{lem}[see, for example, {\cite[Lemma~4]{Ja2}}] Let $\om$ be a modulus of continuity.
-Property (\ref{eq:eq42}) with parameter $q$ for the function $\om$ implies the estimate
+Thus, in what follows, we assume that $\om$ is a $C^\infty$-smooth function on the ray $(0,\infty)$.